• Skip to main content

 March 5, 2019 By Prof. Sandra Sünram-Lea

 Research investigating commercial mobile applications for depression have shown a range of concerns from limited research evidence, poor treatment fidelity, and issues with privacy and data security.
 This study advances this work through a content analysis and ethical review of app store listings of apps for depression.
-Whilst past … [Read more...] about A content analysis and ethical review of mobile applications for depression: exploring the app marketplace
+Whilst past content analyses and app reviews have … [Read more...] about A content analysis and ethical review of mobile applications for depression: exploring the app marketplace

 A systemic ethical framework for mobile mental health: From design to implementation